The Revd Dr Adam Scott CPsychol

-Adam is a member of the Northern College staff team.
-He is an ordained URC minister and a chartered psychologist.
-He teaches reflective practice and is responsible for the ministerial formation programme at Northern College.
-Adam has a particular research interest in self-care, psychological resilience, mindfulness and humanistic approaches to psychotherapy.
-He lives in Manchester with his husband and two dogs and is active in the life of the North Western Synod of the URC.
+Adam is an ordained URC minister and a chartered psychologist.
+He teaches on the Chaplaincy Studies programme, particularly in the area of reflective practice.
+Adam has research interests in psychological resilience, trauma, religious abuse and human potentiality and growth.
+He lives in Stockport with his husband and two dogs and is active in the life of the North Western Synod of the URC.

 Scott, A.J., and Adam, K. (2017).
 ‘Mindfulness based cognitive therapy’.
 In C. Feltham, T. Hanley, & A.W.
 Winter (Eds.), The Sage handbook of counselling (pp. 246-251).
 London: Sage.